 There are many indicators that the socio-economic background of persons and especially of children has an impact on their safety in traffic (Eurostat).
 Statistics show that children whose parents are from lower income groups are more frequently involved in traffic crashes (Bundesministerium für Gesundheit, 2008).
+The child road traffic injury mortality rate per 100.000 population in Europe in 2004 was 1,5 times higher for children from low and medium income (LMIC 8,3) families than for children from high income families (HIC 5,2; WHO 2008).
 Families from lower socio-economic backgrounds (and their children) more often live in areas with high traffic density and are therefore at higher risk of being involved as traffic casualties (Limbourg, 2008).
-A German study showed that teenagers up to 17 years from poor socio-economic backgrounds are more often involved in crashes (1.6%) than teenagers from better socioeconomic backgrounds and higher education levels (1.1%).
-The involvement of children from poor socio-economic backgrounds in crashes (1.1%) is twice that of better off children (0.5%) (Holte, 2010).
-Austrian data shows that young persons (aged between 0 and 14 years) from migrant backgrounds are involved in pedestrian crashes more often than others (30% with migrant backgrounds, 14% without) (Breuss, 2010).
+A German study showed that teenagers up to 17 years from poor socio-economic backgrounds are more often involved in crashes (1,1%).
+The involvement of children from poor socio-economic backgrounds in crashes (1,1%) is twice that of better off children (0,5%) (Holte, 2010).
+Austrian data shows that young persons (aged between 0 and 14 years) from migrant backgrounds, 14% without) (Breuss, 2010).

-Analyses from Germany showed that the psychomotor development of children from migrant backgrounds or poorer socio-economic background is worse than for children from better off backgrounds (Limbourg, 2008).
-Female teenagers with low social status and migrant background have the highest deficits in physical activities as the German child and youth survey of 2008 shows ((Robert Koch-Institut, 2008).
+Analyses from Germany showed that the psychomotor development of children from migrant backgrounds or poorer socio-economic background is worse than for children from well-off backgrounds (Limbourg, 2008).
+Female teenagers with low social status and migrant background have the highest deficits in physical activities as the German child and youth survey of 2008 shows (Robert Koch-Institut, 2008).
+Studies in the US showed that urban communities with more ethnic minority and lower-income residents generally lack specific features that support walking, such as clean and well-maintained sidewalks, trees and nice scenery.
+This leads to lower physical activity levels among children and adolescents (King et al. 2000; Owen et al. 2004).

 The situation is even worse in less developed countries.
-Nantulay and Reich state that 96% of all children, who are killed in traffic crashes living in less-developed countries (Pokriefke, 2011).
+Nantulay and Reich state that 96% of children who are killed in traffic crashes living in less-developed countries (Pokriefke, 2011).